jpritikin/coach/content/docs/me/meditation/untie.md

 the parts quiet down and meditation becomes effortless, the choice of what to focus on, the object of attention, becomes an important consideration.
-Self energy is available to blend with the object of attention in a fully engrosing, enveloping, and entrancing way.
+Self energy is available to blend with the object of attention in a fully engrossing, enveloping, and entrancing way.

 ### A comment on psychedelics